dennissxz/data-science-handbook/11-math/11-combinatorics.md

 - At least 1 box has exactly 1 ball.
 Imagine that we first exclude that box and that ball from analysis so that there are $n-1$ balls and $k-1$ boxes left.
 As a result, the number of ways is $P(n-1, k-1)$.
 - All boxes have at least 2 balls.
 Imagine that we first place 1 ball to each box and then place the $n-k$ balls.
 As a result, the number of ways is $P(n-k, k)$.

-Therefore, the iteration equation is
+Therefore, the recurrence equation is

 $$P(n,k) = P(n-1,k-1) + P(n-k, k)$$

 It is easy to find $P(i,i)=1, P(2,1)=1$.